adipandas/adipandas.github.io/_portfolio/flyingrobot.md

 ---
 title: "Autonomous Flying Robot"
-excerpt: "Demonstration of autonomous quadrotor robot developed at University of Cincinnati to assist in search and rescue mission in the post-disaster scenarios."
+excerpt: "Demonstration of autonomous quadrotor robot developed at University of Cincinnati with an objective to assist in search and rescue missions in the post-disaster scenarios."
 tags:
   - px4
   - autopilot